 If the pemote peer declines your connection, the question mark will disappear and connection will return to initial (disconnected) state.

 Otherwise, it will turn into an octothorpe (#), which signalises about connection being established.
-The chat window with appropriate contact will open automatically.
+The chat with corresponding contact will open automatically.

 That is, basically, all.
 Be careful to clear chat history time to time since all your messages are stored in secure memory, which is a limited resource.
 Right now gui segfaults when it runs out of secure memory, so you have been warned.

 Practically, I would recommend not to let the secure memory usage raise above 75% of total value.
-It is 750kb of 1000kb, with default secmem amount, and it is still safe condition (assuming that you and the remote peer exchange short messages less than 1000 symbols each, like most of us usually do), but the cost of mistake (segmentation fault) is too high to take any risks.
+It is 1.5Mb of 2000Mb, with default secmem amount, and it is still safe condition (assuming that you and the remote peer exchange short messages less than 10000 symbols each, like most of us usually do), but the cost of mistake (segmentation fault) is too high to take any risks.
 You can dump the secmem usage stats to standart output, if you press the button named "DUMP SECMEM STATS".